-With a few adjustments to a tag I found in Cricut Design Space, I had this box of TLC printed and cut out in no time on my Cricut Machine.
+I had this box of TLC printed and cut out in no time on my Cricut Machine.
 And it is just the perfect memorable ending to a bachelor party.

 Now that you have a few ideas in hand, go forth and have a bachelor party you aren’t embarrassed to tell the bride about!

 Be sure to check out all the fantastic things these machines can do on the Cricut website!

 enter to win a cricut explore air 2!

 You can win your very own Cricut Machine!
 This is totally worth a few clicks–I dare say owning one is life changing.
 Head HERE to enter!